 - It's the only way for you to end the marriage and move on with your life.

-- You don't trust your spouse to be honest with you about marriage assets.
+- You don't trust your spouse to be honest with you about marital assets.

 - You're afraid your spouse is seeking more alimony or child support than is fair under New Mexico law.